 Activity Evidence that supports this approach Challenge number(s) addressed Additional provision of enrichment activities LAMDA lessons The scholars programme run by The Brilliant Club provides supra-curricular intervention, targeted at high prior attaining disadvantaged pupils.
 Sports coaches from the Sport and Health Academy provide daily active lunch time supervision.
-We know from research and experience that disadvantaged pupils are least likely to have access to enrichment outside school.
+To subsidise all year groups' school trips We know from research and experience that disadvantaged pupils are least likely to have access to enrichment outside school.
 Therefore, we make it a priority that our disadvantaged pupils are able to take part in a wide range of enrichment activities.
-6
+For inclusive educational experiences, the school will subsidise all school trips so no disadvantaged pupil is excluded from broadening their cultural knowledge.
+9

 Attendance tracking Attendance is tracked centrally by a dedicated attendance officer.
 Daily and weekly attendance reports are analysed for different groups of students.
-Year Leaders for each cohort of students organises parental meetings if attendance for a specific student falls below expectation.
+DHT organises parental meetings if attendance for a specific student falls below expectation.
 These meetings allow support plans for students to be created and for our high expectations to be communicated.
-Key messages regarding attendance and Govt. research indicates that good attendance at school is not just beneficial, it's essential.
+Key messages regarding attendance and punctuality expectations are repeated in assemblies, Tutor time with students and during parent workshops with parents.
+Govt. research indicates that good attendance at school is not just beneficial, it's essential.
 Attending school is directly linked to improved outcomes and further learning opportunities.
-As well as this, going to school helps to develop: friendships; social skills; team values; life skills; and cultural awareness.
-3 punctuality expectations are shared with parents.
-Social and emotional support The Designated Safeguarding Leads work with students with specific concerns.
-The Brent Centre for Young people works with students to provide 1:1 counselling and support for students experiencing a variety of mental health concerns.
+As well as this, going to school helps to develop: friendships; social skills; team values; life skills; and cultural awareness. з Social and emotional support The Designated Safeguarding Leads work with students with specific concerns.
 A programme of Spiritual, Moral, Social and Cultural content is delivered pastorally through the Leadership team during assemblies to ensure that students are emotionally literate and supported.
 PSHCE is delivered effectively to complement the SMSC programme, the school pays for a yearly subscription to Jigsaw.
 Offering social and emotional support to those that need it the most will ensure all our most disadvantaged pupils are able to access the full curriculum and maximise their potential.
-3 and 4
+3 and 4 Behaviour and routines DHTs ensures that expectations regarding behaviour, attendance, punctuality and attitudes are upheld and that intervention is put into place where necessary.
+Total budgeted cost: £92,000 Promoting positive attitudes to learning allows our pupils to develop the skills and knowledge and required for success in later life.
+4

-Total budgeted cost: £81,900 Additional funding provided by WMAT
+Total budgeted cost: £92,000

+^{}Additional funding provided by WMAT.